Doina Bumbea: Biography

 Doina Bumbea was born on 25 January 1950 in Bucharest, Romania.
 She had two brothers, one of them being Gabriel Bumbea.
 The other one died in 2014.
 Her father died in 1989, but as of 2014, her mother was still alive.

-In 1970, Bumbea left Romania and went to Rome, in Italy, where she lived in marriage with an Italian citizen for 2 years.
-Bumbea would later study fine arts and became a painter.
-In 1978, she met an Italian who was supposedly an art dealer who promised her a job as a gallery curator in Tokyo, Japan, if she made an art exhibition in Pyongyang, North Korea, first.
-She accepted this and was sent to North Korea, from where she would not be allowed to escape.
+In 1970, Bumbea left Romania and went to Rome, where she married an Italian citizen.
+Bumbea would later study fine arts and become a painter.
+In 1978, she met an Italian posing as an art dealer who promised her a job as a gallery curator in Tokyo, Japan, if she made an art exhibition in Pyongyang, North Korea, first.
+She accepted this and was sent to North Korea, from where she would not be allowed to leave.

 According to Charles Robert Jenkins, an American defector in North Korea, this country reportedly kidnapped Bumbea and other foreign women for a "spouse-sourcing" program for American defectors in North Korea, as the birth of ethnically mixed Koreans went against the wishes of the state, but also to obtain a number of ethnically non-Korean agents for the country.
 Therefore, Bumbea was forcibly married in the early 1980s to the American defector James Joseph Dresnok by the North Korean authorities.
 She had two children with Dresnok, Theodore Ricardo Dresnok, born in December 1981; and James Gabriel Dresnok, born in February 1983.
 Bumbea died from lung cancer in January 1997 in Pyongyang, isolated from the outer world.
 Her husband died in 2016, while her two children would become soldiers in the North Korean army.

-In the years following her death, in 2008, Bumbea's brother Gabriel founded the Doina Bumbea Association, a Romanian NGO dealing with missing persons and their search and rescue.
-In 2014, he would attend a meeting of the United Nations Human Rights Council in Geneva, Switzerland, representing this association.
-On this meeting, the situation of the North Korean abductees was discussed.
-He would also attempt to meet or contact with his nephews, although unsuccessfully.
+In 2008, following her death, Bumbea's brother Gabriel founded the Doina Bumbea Association, a Romanian NGO dealing with missing persons and their search and rescue.
+In 2014, he attended a meeting of the United Nations Human Rights Council in Geneva, Switzerland, representing this association.
+At this meeting, the situation of the North Korean abductees was discussed.
+He also attempted to meet with or contact his nephews, although unsuccessfully.
 Gabriel has created a page in honor of Bumbea on Facebook.

 The Ministry of Foreign Affairs of Romania is aware of Bumbea's case.
-In fact, it has met with Gabriel to talk about it.
+It has met with Gabriel to talk about it.
 However, it has only made some statements but has not talked much more about the subject.
 Gabriel has also met with former Romanian presidents Ion Iliescu and Traian Băsescu, but also with senator Dan Horațiu Buzatu and MEP Marian-Jean Marinescu, all in relation to Doina Bumbea.